What is Quality 4.0?

 New technologies embed these checks into the system so these types of activities are less frequent or unnecessary.

 Across functional areas, these new technologies are driving skills shifts.
 This technology automates low-skill, repetitive tasks like inspection and testing.
-The quality professional under Quality 4.0 focuses on prevention through data analysis, IoT and app development.
+The quality professional under Quality 4.0 focuses on prevention through data analysis, IoT, and app development.

 Industry 4.0 technologies are driving a transformation throughout the manufacturing industry.
 Data quality and interconnected data sharing systems will have great effects on quality management, from increasing the speed of improvement and lowering the cost of quality to driving skills shifts.
 Quality professionals need to learn, champion, and incorporate these developments into their workflows to stay competitive.

-Tulip, the manufacturing app platform, digitizes and streamlines quality data collection and inspection activities so quality professionals always have the real-time data they need to drive continuous improvement.
+Tulip's Frontline Operations Platform digitizes and streamlines quality data collection and inspection activities so quality professionals always have the real-time data they need to drive continuous improvement.
 Learn more about Tulip and opportunities to leverage digitization on your shop floor via a 15-minute quality consultation.